geshan/geshan.github.com/posts/2021-01-08-nodejs-express-helmet.md

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/express-helmet/05express-after-helmet.jpg" title="Express after adding helmet got an amazing A on SecurityHeader.com" alt="Express after adding helmet got an amazing A SecurityHeader.com">

-So from a poor "D" before Express Helmet it jumped to a great "A" on Security Headers website.
+So from a poor "D" before Express Helmet, it jumped to a great "A" on Security Headers website.

 > This means Helmet is a must for every Node.js Express application for better security response headers.

-If you are building an Express js application and thinking of putting it on production make adding Helmet js part of your go to production checklist.
+If you are building an Express js application and thinking of putting it on production make adding Helmet js part of your go-to production checklist.

 ## Conclusion